Investment in post-invasion Iraq: US administration of Iraq reconstruction

 Funds from the US-operated IRRF are largely disbursed through contracts to private firms.
 Several US companies have been particularly prominent in receiving Iraq reconstruction funds.
-Bechtel of San Francisco, USA has been awarded over $2.4 billion for infrastructure rehabilitation through USAID contracts.
-Flour AMEC, LLC, Greenville, South Carolina, USA has been awarded nearly $1 billion for water, sewer of solid waste management systems.
-Parsons Corporation of Pasadena, California has been awarded $1.3 billion for construction services.
-Washington Group International of Boise, Idaho, USA has received awards of $580 million for water resource reconstruction projects.
-Kellogg, Brown and Root (KBR), a subsidiary of Halliburton of Houston, Texas has received awards of $580 million.
+Bechtel of San Francisco, USA was awarded over $2.4 billion for infrastructure rehabilitation through USAID contracts.
+Flour AMEC, LLC, Greenville, South Carolina, USA was awarded nearly $1 billion for water, sewer of solid waste management systems.
+Parsons Corporation of Pasadena, California was awarded $1.3 billion for construction services.
+Washington Group International of Boise, Idaho, USA received awards of $580 million for water resource reconstruction projects.
+Kellogg, Brown and Root (KBR), a subsidiary of Halliburton of Houston, Texas received awards of $580 million.
 Another $1.2 billion has been distributed to Iraqi contractors.
 In 2005/2006 Symbion Power of the US were awarded $250 million of competitively bid new fixed price electrical infrastructure work throughout the country.
 Symbion Power is a privately owned engineering firm with an ownership structure that involves a security company Hart Security.
-The dollar figures provided here are as of July 2006.
+The dollar figures provided here are that of July 2006.

 Progress of Iraq reconstruction

-Reconstruction efforts have been plagued by poor management, mishandling of reconstruction funds, inadequate coordination with Iraqis and widespread attacks on construction sites and contractors as documented by the Office of the Special Inspector General for Iraq Reconstruction (SIGIR).
-In October, 2004, the U.S. Congress created SIGIR which is charged with oversight of the use and potential misuse of the IRRF.
+In October, 2004, the U.S. Congress created SIGIR which was charged with oversight of the use and potential misuse of the IRRF.
 The SIGIR conducts audits, investigations and inspections and issues quarterly reports to Congress.
-The SIGIR reports and U.S. Congressional testimony of Stuart Bowen, the Inspector General, are a primary source of information on U.S. funded Iraq reconstruction's overall status.
-The rate of disbursement of funds administered by the United Nations and World Bank has been slow.
-Iraqi agencies and ministries are often unable to receive or process funds.
-Many United Nations agencies have had great difficulty operating in Iraq due to the poor security situation.
+The SIGIR reports and U.S. Congressional testimony of Stuart Bowen, the Inspector General, were a primary source of information on U.S. funded Iraq reconstruction's overall status.
+The rate of disbursement of funds administered by the United Nations and World Bank was slow.
+Iraqi agencies and ministries were often unable to receive or process funds.
+Many United Nations agencies had great difficulty operating in Iraq due to the poor security situation.

 Reprogramming reconstruction funds

 The original allocation of IRRF funds to the various sectors has undergone a series of reassignments.
-These allocation changes have occurred in September and December, 2004 and March and December, 2005 and generally involved shifting money from water resources and sanitation and electricity sectors to meet security needs and to provide training and operating funds for facilities already rehabilitated under IRRF funding.
+These allocation changes occurred in September and December, 2004 and March and December, 2005 and generally involved shifting money from water resources and sanitation and electricity sectors to meet security needs and to provide training and operating funds for facilities already rehabilitated under IRRF funding.
 The table below shows the changes that occurred in allocations (billions of $US) between September 2004 and December 2005.
 While the administrative expenses are listed as separate category, an additional $0.60 billion, spread across sectors, was spent on administrative costs in fiscal years 2004 and 2005.